Free Printable Summer Reading Log For Kids

 When the kids start reading they need to add the date, the title of the book, the number of pages read, and color in how many stars they give those pages.

-This can be used with our free summer book bingo reading challenge.
+This can be used with our free summer reading bingo printable.
 So when the kids have read a certain number of books they get a small prize.
 I normally just give another book!

 This is the second page of ours so far, as you can see even printing in black and white and coloring in, it can look super colorful.